leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### Usability testing on 10 cents a day

->Keeping testing simple -so you do enough of it.
+>Keeping testing simple -so you do enough of it

 Usability testing has to make part of the project from the **beginning**.
 Sadly, a lot of it still gets done: too *little*, too *late*, and for *wrong reasons*.